gip-inclusion/archive-communaute-wp/wp-content/plugins/betterdocs/README.txt

 [Essential Addons For Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/) – Most popular Elementor extensions with 1 Million+ active users in the WordPress repository.
 [NotificationX](https://wordpress.org/plugins/notificationx/) – Best Social Proof & FOMO Marketing Solution
 [SchedulePress](https://wordpress.org/plugins/wp-scheduled-posts/) – Complete solution for WordPress Post Scheduling to manage schedules through an editorial calendar.
+[EmbedPress](https://wordpress.org/plugins/embedpress/)- Embed videos, images, posts, audio, maps and upload PDF, DOC, PPT & all other types of content into your WordPress site with one-click and showcase it beautifully for the visitors.
+[Templately](https://wordpress.org/plugins/templately/) Ultimate Template clouds with 1600+ ready templates for Elementor & Gutenberg along with FREE cloud collaboration with your team.

-Visit [WPDeveloper](https://wpdeveloper.net) to learn more about how to do better in WordPress with [Help Tutorial, Tips & Tricks](https://wpdeveloper.net/blog)!
+Visit [WPDeveloper](https://wpdeveloper.com) to learn more about how to do better in WordPress with [Help Tutorial, Tips & Tricks](https://wpdeveloper.com/blog)!

 == Installation ==